Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Be organized

-One of the most important steps you can take to avoid procrastination and work more efficiently is to break down big goals into small actionable steps.
+One of the most important steps you can take to avoid procrastination and work more efficiently is to break down big goals into small, actionable steps.

 Once you have a plan to achieve your goals, identify the most important and urgent tasks and do those first.

-And always come to work prepared by conducting an end of day review and morning check in
+And always come to work prepared by conducting an end-of-day review and morning check-in.

 One of our members at Prialto is a high-level executive who splits his time between 3 separate businesses.
-He likes to focus on one company per day, but before hiring Prialto it was hard to keep track of all the moving pieces.
+He likes to focus on one company per day, but before hiring Prialto, it was hard to keep track of all the moving pieces.

 Related: The Ultimate Guide to Virtual Assistants